GitHubUser331/YouTubeTVDesktop/README.md

 You can modify it, but you will need node.js libraries and the source code is currently not fully editable.

 You can get started by editing the main.js and nativefier.js.
 These define the url and working of the app.
-You only need to edit the nativefier.js and commit the file changes and after verifying your changes, the application will be packaged into a .zip file or an
+You only need to edit the nativefier.js and commit the file changes.
+After verifying your changes, the application will be packaged into a .zip file or a .exe installer.
-.exe installer.

 # NOTE: THIS PRODUCT IS LICENSED TO OPENMADE LLC AND YOU SHOULD ACCEPT THE YOUTUBE TERMS OF SERVICE AND LICENSE TO USE IT.